JohnEarnest/ok/Readme.md

 oK mobile provides graphing functionality in the form of the built-in `pl` (plot line) and `ps` (plot scatter) functions.
 Both will automatically rescale to suit the data you provide.
 The first argument to each function specifies the domain (x axis) and can be a list of numbers or a single number n (interpreted as `!n`).
 The second argument specifies the range (y axis) and can be a list of numbers or a monadic function f (interpreted as `f'x`).

 oK mobile supports the `0:` verb for reading from (monadically) or writing to (dyadically) browser-local storage.
 If the left argument is an empty symbol, output will be printed to the console, as with most K interpreters.
 Symbols and strings are interchangeable as `0:` sources/destinations.
+Monadic `5:` produces a printable string representation of its right argument.

-If you store a K string in an item named `boot`, it will be executed when oK mobile starts up.
-Similarly, if you store a dictionary in a local storage variable named `env` it will replace the default environment.
+If you store a K string in a local storage variable named `boot`, it will be executed when oK mobile starts up.
+Similarly, if you store a dictionary in a local storage variable named `env` it will replace the default environment at startup.
 Either of these mechanisms may be used to stash your favorite utility functions or frequently used data.
 Recall that `.{}` can be used at the base level to retrieve a reference to the root environment, so `"env" 0: .{}` is one way to back up your entire workspace.
-Setting either `boot` or `env` to the empty list `()` will stub it out and prevent it from being loaded at startup.
+Setting either `boot` or `env` to the empty list `()` will stub it out and prevent it from being used at startup.

 Finally, oK mobile supports a basic set of backslash commands: